-The Scottish Investment Trust’s objective is to provide investors, over the longer term, with above-average returns through a diversified portfolio of international equities and to achieve dividend growth ahead of UK inflation.
-Assets are primarily allocated on the basis of the investment merits of individual stocks rather than those of regions, sectors or themes.
+The Scottish Investment Trust’s objective is, over the longer term, to provide investors with above-average returns through a diversified portfolio of international equities, and to achieve dividend growth ahead of UK inflation.
+The manager takes a patient approach and seeks to invest in companies that are undervalued, unfashionable and ripe for improvement.

 The Scottish Investment Trust (SCIN) seeks to provide investors with above-average long-term returns, by investing in undervalued international companies.
 The trust also targets regular dividend growth ahead of UK inflation.
 SCIN’s team, led by manager Alasdair McKinnon, are contrarian, value-focused investors who believe the market is significantly underestimating the strength of the post-pandemic recovery and its capacity to support cyclical and value-type stocks.
 In February, he revamped the portfolio to take advantage of what he sees as the many ‘tremendous opportunities’ among unloved areas of the market that he believes will benefit from the multi-year economic rebound he foresees.
 There are very early signs that these changes are having a positive impact on performance (see chart).